AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/01-chapter-1-the-basics.md

 ##### Evil Characters

 Players who want to play evil characters might be looking to carry out antisocial behavior in the game.
 If a player asks for permission to play an evil character or comes to the table with one already made, talk to that player about what they have in mind and make sure their plans square with the group's expectations for your game.
-Sometimes a player wants to explore playing an evil character for perfectly good (and nondisruptive) reasons, and sometimes a whole group decides it might be fun to play evil characters together.
+Sometimes a player wants to explore playing an evil character for perfectly good (and non-disruptive) reasons, and sometimes a whole group decides it might be fun to play evil characters together.
 These are valid options, as long as everyone's on the same page about how the campaign will go.

 #### Players Exploiting the Rules